KaivalyaD/KaivalyaD/README.md

 - My choice is Linux and I am an Arch fan.
 - I like to learn.
 Currently, Vulkan.
 - My E-Mail: kaivalya.v.deshpande@gmail.com
-- My Pronouns: I don't care.

-## Fun Unix Quote:
+## A Fun Unix Quote:
-\`If you have any trouble sounding condescending, find a UNIX user to show you how it's done.\` (Credits: Scott Adams)
+If you have any trouble sounding condescending, find a UNIX user to show you how it's done.
+(Credits: Scott Adams)